 While learning is not limited to the classroom, at the Ecology Center, we recognize the unique and pivotal role that schools play in moving our society toward a sustainable future.
 By becoming role models for institutional practice, schools can demonstrate what is possible, give young people the experience of greener and healthier living, and help students build the knowledge and attitudes required to bring about larger social change.
 Supporting transformative practices and creative solutions in schools, and with students and their families, is a priority for the Ecology Center's Education Team.

 The Ecology Center’s classroom programs are exciting, hands-on, and informational.
 Not only are they fun for students, but they are also aligned with the Michigan Grade Level Content Expectations (GLCEs) and High School Content Expectations (HSCE) to ensure that they will fit in with teachers’ curriculum needs.
 No matter which program you choose, students will get the message of what they can do to protect our environment!

-Engineering Safe Water Systems: Students are introduced to the safety issues associated with landfills, and in particular, their work in student teams to develop hands-on solutions as chemical or structural engineers.
-For high school students.
+Engineering Safe Water Systems (High School): Introduction to the safety issues associated with landfills and work in teams to develop hands-on solutions as chemical or structural engineers.

 Contact us at email@example.com